 Buying a Medicare Supplement plan that covers Medicare Part B excess charges may be a smart idea if you know that your current doctor or hospital doesn’t accept assignment.
 It may also make sense if you want the flexibility later to see doctors that don’t accept Medicare-approved amounts.

 Medicare Supplement plans F and G cover 100% of Part B excess charges.
-With a Plan F, you’ll pay higher premiums than you would with Plan G, but the plan will also cover the Part B deductible ($185 in 2019).
-Part F, currently the most popular Medicare Supplement plan, is scheduled to be phased out starting in 2020.
+With a Plan F, you’ll pay higher premiums than you would with Plan G, but the plan will also cover the Part B deductible ($198 in 2020).
+Part F, currently the most popular Medicare Supplement plan, is being phased out starting in 2020.